I’ve made a couple of different chocolate cakes before, but this Easy Chocolate Cake has just become my go-to recipe.

 - Sift flour, cocoa, baking powder, baking soda, and espresso powder into a large bowl or the bowl of a stand mixer.
 Add the salt and sugar and whisk to combine (or use the paddle attachment of your electric mixer).

 - Distribute the cake batter evenly between the two (or one, if using) prepared cake pans.
-Bake for 30-35 minutes (for two cakes) or 50-60 minutes (for one cake), until a toothpick or cake tester inserted in the center comes out clean.
+Bake for 50-55 (for two cakes*) or 55-60 minutes (for one cake), until a toothpick or cake tester inserted in the center comes out clean.
+NB: The cake will dome and crack towards the end of the bake, however I found that when I inverted the cake to cool it, the dome flattened out so it didn't require trimming.

-- Remove from the oven and allow to cool for about 10 minutes, then remove from the pan and cool completely on a wire rack before icing.
-If your cake has domed (as mine did), you might like to trim the excess once it's cooled.
+- Remove from the oven and allow to cool for about 10 minutes, then remove from the pan, invert and cool completely on a wire rack before icing.

 - In the bowl of an electric mixer using paddle attachment (or using an electric hand mixer with a large bowl), beat together 8 oz creamcheese with 8 Tbsp butter on medium/high speed until creamy (3 min), scraping down the bowl as needed.

 - Sift in 3 cups powdered sugar with 1/2 cup cocoa powder to ensure there are no lumps then add 1/4 tsp salt.
-Mix on low speed until well combined, scrape down the bowl well then increase to medium/high speed and beat until smooth and whipped (1 min).
+Mix on low speed until well combined, scrape down the bowl well then increase to medium/high speed, add the vanilla and beat until smooth and whipped (1 min).

 Food Photography Info: Canon 550D (EOS Rebel T2i); Sigma 30mm 1.4 DC ‘Art’ lens / Natural lighting